 Texas Alcoholic Beverage Commission– Visit the TABC website of the Texas Alcoholic Beverage Commission to find out more about applying for alcohol beverage permits for business owners.
 This website provides information on obtaining an alcohol license under Texas Code 5.31.
 Also, find more information on underage drinking laws and age verification.

 Find A Denton County Defense Attorney for Open Container in Motor Vehicle Charges | Law Office of Richard C. McConathy

 If you reside in Denton County or the surrounding areas of Lewisville, Argyle, Carrollton, Roanoke, The Colony, or Sanger and you have been charged with possession of an open container offense or another related alcohol-related offense, your time to act is limited.
 The criminal defense attorneys at the Law Offices of Richard C. McConathy are here to help you sort through this complicated time.

-Call Law Offices of Richard C. McConathy at (940) 222-8004 to learn more about this offense and others like it.
-This firm serves the following areas: Tarrant County, Cooke County, Grayson County, Collin County, Dallas County, and Wise County.
-Call now for a free consultation.
+Call the Law Offices of Richard C. McConathy at (940) 222-8004 to learn more about this offense and others like it.
+This firm serves Denton, Frisco, Lewisville, Flower Mound, and surrounding areas of Denton County, Texas.